spritesapp/spritesapp.github.io/_posts/2014-07-08-downloading-your-infographic-as-an-image.md

 ---
 layout: post
-title: Downloading infographic as an image
+title: Downloading your infographic as an image
 ---

-# Downloading infographic as an image
+# Downloading your infographic as an image

 The new cool feature is now available in Sprites - an ability to download invividual slides of your infographic as images!
 The functionality is accessible via "Publish" menu item: